muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 certification rates were higher than average for the subject.
 In the course exit survey, students indicated that the video messages had a significant motivating effect.

 ..
+Melanie checking with MIT to make sure this ^ is ok to use

+..
 "When you see your first homework assignment, some of you may feel somewhat intimidated.
 That's normal...
 However, it would be the wrong thing to stop the course at this point.
 At least stay in for one month before you make that tragic decision." - Professor Walter Lewin, September 5, 2013